Education Loan

 Yes.
 As a student in Germany, you can work 120 full days or 240 half days per year without needing a separate work permit.
 Many students use this to take up internships, campus Hiwi positions, or part-time jobs that help cover living costs while building local work experience.

 Processing typically takes 8 to 12 weeks after your VFS appointment.
 During peak season from May to August, it may take longer.
-The full timeline from starting your APS application to receiving your visa is 3 to 6 months, so begin as early as possible and do not rely on a last-minute application.
+The full timeline from starting your APS application to receiving your visa is 3 to 6 months, so begin as early as possible.

 Share